2014 United States Senate election in New Jersey

 The 2014 United States Senate election in New Jersey was held on November 4, 2014, to elect a member of the United States Senate to represent the State of New Jersey.
-Incumbent Democratic Senator Cory Booker, first elected in a special election the previous year, defeated Republican nominee Jeff Bell to win a first full term in office.
+Incumbent senator Cory Booker was first elected in a 2013 special election to complete the term of fellow Democrat Frank Lautenberg, who died in office.
+Booker defeated Jeff Bell to win a first full term.

 This is the last time that Somerset County voted Republican in a statewide election.